 Moreover, findings show a substantial lack of personal connections to the Holocaust.

 What personal connections should Americans have to a German-Jewish event?
 An understanding, certainly, but why a personal connection?
 Were Americans responsible for the persecution and expulsion of a portion of Jewry from Germany?
-Is America predominantly Jewish?
+Is America predominantly Jewish or German?

 Most Americans (80%) have not visited a Holocaust museum and two-thirds (66%) do not know or know of a Holocaust survivor.